terzakig/SelfDrivingCar2-UKF/README.md

 # A UKF filter for position tracking using LIDAR and RADAR processed measurements

-## An IMPORTANT note about on the UKF...
+## An IMPORTANT note on the UKF...

 It seems that a lot of people think of the UKF as the most plausible solution to non-linear measurement likelihoods.
 Being a computer vision guy myself, I **strongly disagree** with this view.
 The UKF is highly susceptible to the choice of sigma-points and therefore can easily lose its track.
 Thus, it is a method that **hardly generalizes**, that is, **assuming you are lucky enough** to have tuned the filter correctly.

 Most control engineers disregard the fact that the **EKF formulation** is equivalent to a Gauss-Newton method setup (i.e., non-linear Least Squares).
 This means that the state estimnate can be **refined iteratively** to arbitrary accuracy, usually within a few iterations.
-So, instead of using the UKF, please try this repository co an **iteratve EKF using the Levenberg - Marquardt algorithm to improve the Gauss-Newton iteration**: https://github.com/terzakig/SelfDrivingCar2-EKF
+So, instead of using the UKF, please try this repository on an **iteratve EKF using the Levenberg - Marquardt algorithm to improve the Gauss-Newton iteration**: https://github.com/terzakig/SelfDrivingCar2-EKF .
 The iterative EKF is **robust to pretty much any reasonable random initialization of the initial state** and converges with high accuracy in no more than 5-6 steps filter step.

 ## Compiling and Executing